hubotio/hubot/docs/adapters/shell.md

 # Adapters: Shell

-The shell adapter provides a simple REPL for interacting with a hubot locally.
+The shell adapter provides a simple read-eval-print loop for interacting with a hubot locally.
 It can be useful for testing scripts before using them on a live hubot.

 ## Getting Started